beeftapareseller/docs/src/Auth/signOut.md

+---
+title: puter.auth.signOut()
+description: Sign out the current user from your application.
+---

 Signs the user out of the application.

 ## Syntax